Dakota Meyer: Personal life

 Meyer married Cassandra Marie Wain on May 17, 2008, in Campbellsville, Kentucky.
 They were divorced in 2010.

-On March 13, 2015, Meyer became engaged to Bristol Palin, daughter of former Alaska Governor Sarah Palin.
+On March 13, 2015, Meyer and Bristol Palin got engaged.
+She is the daughter of former Alaska Governor Sarah Palin.
 On May 18, the Palin family announced that the May 23 wedding had been called off.
-On June 25, Palin announced that she was pregnant for a second time.
+On June 25, Bristol announced that she was pregnant for a second time.
 She gave birth to a daughter on December 23.

-On January 6, 2016, People reported that Meyer was the biological father of the child, and that Meyer had filed legal documents asking for joint legal and physical custody of the newborn and child support from Palin.
-That March, Palin and Meyer reached an interim joint legal and physical custody agreement.
+On January 6, 2016, People reported that Meyer was the biological father of the child, and that Meyer had filed legal documents asking for joint legal and physical custody of the newborn and child support from Bristol Palin.
+In March of that year, Palin and Meyer reached an interim joint legal and physical custody agreement.
 On May 23, exactly one year after they were originally to have wed, Palin and Meyer married.
 In December, Palin announced that she was expecting her third child, her second with Meyer.
 On May 8, 2017, she gave birth to a daughter.

 On January 29, 2018, Meyer filed for divorce, citing a "conflict of personalities".
 On August 1, Palin confirmed that her divorce from Meyer was finalized.